 I love decorating with old English riding boots and English saddles, but often the condition I find these items in is far from pristine.
-While I enjoy weathered antiques and authentically storied items, when it comes to leather, often conditioner and dye make the difference between an item that belongs in the trash and an item that complements a sophisticated equestrian-inspired look.
+While I enjoy weathered antiques, when it comes to leather, it’s not a great look.
+Often, just a little conditioner and dye make the difference between an item that belongs in the trash and an item that complements a sophisticated equestrian-inspired look.

 Below is a great example of the transformation of a pair of riding boots from “ugh” to fab!
 I stumbled across these boots at a thrift store.
 Commonly with cheap riding boots, friction between the rider’s leg and the saddle discolors or even removes the dye from the inside of the boot.
 To restore these boots to display-condition, the boots needed black dye added to the discolored surfaces.

 Start by cleaning your leather item.